 if the underlying parameters can be estimated reasonably well for the given image.

-However as described above a single ``true signal'' $|\Sigma_v|$ can have two different estimated values,
+However, as described above, a single ``true signal'' $|\Sigma_v|$ can have two different estimated values,

 depending on which estimation method was being used.

 The discrepancy suggests that at least one parameter for the models was wrongly employed.